 And then, if that wasn’t enough, they turned the TV special into an LP, which, by the way, I still own and still play on special occasions when I need a good cry:

 In the past fifty years the Red Sox have provided a lot of heartache and thrills.
 They have been an organizing framework for my life, more closely tied to the passage of time than the seasons themselves.
-They have been generational glue in or family — the one thing that parents, grandparents and kids care about.
+They have been generational glue in or family — the one thing that the parents, grandparents and kids ALL cared about.
 And it all begins with that “Impossible Dream” season 50 years ago.